Dominiq01/stack-tag-navigator/README.md

 # StackOverflow Tags Browser

 This project is a React-based user interface that displays StackOverflow tags retrieved from the StackOverflow API.
-It features a paginated table (or list) of tags alongside the number of related posts for each tag.
-The interface allows users to configure the number of items per page, choose the sorting field and direction, and handle loading states and errors gracefully.
-The project utilizes Material-UI for UI components, employs state management and data fetching libraries for efficient project completion, and includes a Storybook for showcasing the components.
-The application is easy to set up and run with just a few npm commands.
+It features a paginated table of tags alongside the number of related posts for each tag.
+The interface allows users to configure the number of items per page, choose the sorting field and direction, and handle loading states and errors.
+The project utilizes Material-UI for UI components, employs state management by React Query, and includes a Storybook for showcasing the components.

 ## Features